-h.
+i.
 Friends of Birmingham Botanical Gardens

 A Stormwater Program staff member serves on the education committee of the Friends of Birmingham Botanical Gardens (FBBG).
 This committee directs all educational programs, including those related to water quality.
-FBBG coordinated and administered various children's programs and adult classes during its past fiscal year ending in June 2013.
-FBBG reports 15,390 children and 9,685 adults for a total of 25,075 individuals attended its education programs.
+FBBG coordinated and administered various children's programs and adult classes during its past fiscal year ending in June 2014.
+FBBG reports 14,427 children and 10,748 adults attended its structured education programs and over 1,400 gardens' visitors participated in the newly launched free educational programing on the weekends called Get Into The Gardens.
 The FBBG promotes knowledge and appreciation of plants and the environment with educational offerings to over 350,000 visitors annually.
 The FBBG Strategic Plan emphasizes and implements practices that reduce stormwater runoff.
 The Jefferson County Commission formalized an ongoing Memorandum of Understanding which enhances the efforts of the Storm Water Management Department and FBBC.
-Please see Appendix G and Appendix I.
+Please see Appendix G and I.